Considerations When Getting a Second Cat

 • Hissing, growling, yowling, or other vocalization beyond soft meows

-While monitoring for signs of stress, try these exercises.
-Spend at least several days on each step to make sure there is minimal stress.
-If you see signs of stress, slow down the process and consider having a behavior professional assist.
+While monitoring for signs of stress, try the following exercises.
+Spend several days or more on each step to make sure there is minimal stress.
+If you see signs of stress, slow down the process and consider getting assistance from a behavior professional.

-Bedding Rotation: Swap bedding between the two separate sleeping areas so each cat can become familiar with the scent profile of the other.
+Bedding Rotation: When your new cat comes home, keep the two cats separate for a few days.
+Swap bedding between the two separate sleeping areas, so each cat can become familiar with the scent of the other cat.

-Visual Introductions with Food and Play: Use a tall baby gate, screen door, two stacked gates, or a portable pen instead of the closed door during your daily feeding and playing sessions.
-Start far away from the door opening, but allow the sight and smell of the other cat to become associated with wonderful food and play.
+Visual Introductions with Food and Play: Use a tall baby gate, screen door, two stacked gates, or a portable pen instead of the closed door and feed each cat on opposite sides of the barrier.
+Start far away from the door opening, allowing your cats to associate the sight and smell of the other cat with wonderful food.
+If the cats remain calm, try playing with each cat on her respective side of the barrier.
 Move a little closer to the door with each session, over a period of several weeks or a month.

-Protected Social Contact: Allow the cats to approach each other over time and visit through the baby gate/barrier.
+Protected Social Contact: Allow the cats to approach each other and visit through the baby gate/barrier.
+Allow them to play through the barrier with a common toy.
 Watch for signs of stress.
 If both cats are relaxed, begin allowing them to share some space but under supervision.

-Integrating a new cat is a lot of work!
+Integrating a new cat is a lot of work.
 It takes care and consideration to introduce a new cat to an existing cat.
-The natural social habits of most cats do not include associating with cats from outside the family group except for mating, so special measures and attention are needed for the best chance for a good outcome.
+The natural social habits of most cats do not include associating with cats from outside the family group, except for mating, so special measures and attention are needed for the best chance of a good outcome.

 Is it cruel to keep a cat as a single pet?

 Cats need plenty of social interaction, physical exercise, mental stimulation, opportunities for play, and companionship.
 These needs can often be met by the human family!
-Remember to meet the needs of your cat or cats every day.
+Remember to interact with your cat every day – play, petting sessions, or even training sessions, if your cat is very social and loves treats.
 Every cat deserves an engaged and involved family, regardless of if they are a single cat or part of a multi-cat household.

 Related Articles